fhnw-iot-4ia/iot-project-iot_plants/README.md

 The following deliverables are mandatory.

 ### Source code
-Source code consists of: Arduino, Java Service and Angular Webserver
+Source code consists of: Arduino device for sensor information, Java Service running on Tomcat with REST API and Angular Webserver https://plants.imbiscuso.ch

 [PlantsFieldSensor for ESP8266](esp/PlantsFieldSensor/PlantsFieldSensor.ino)